aviaryan/BigEval.js/README.md

 # BigEval.js

 An alternative to JavaScript's eval() for solving mathematical expressions.
 It can be extended to use the *Big Number* libraries available to provide results with maximum precision.
+See [Releases](https://github.com/aviaryan/BigEval.js/releases) for compressed script (~4kb) download.

 ## Features